sstefdev/sstefdev/README.md

 ###

 <p align="left">Hello there!
-Before talking about qualifications and professional abilities, I would like to introduce myself.
 Taking web development as a profession not only fulfills my pocket but also my heart because it has been my passion since my early teenage.<br><br>I'm an open-minded web developer and blockchain enthusiast who's ready for new challenges.
 I have spent most of my career in web development. <br><br>I believe that people should do things which they are good at or in which their hearts lays.</p>

 ###